Ryanfsdf/neat-beats/README.md

 # PymFile

-PymFile (Python Music File) renames all the music files in a folder to the actual title of the song.
+PymFile (Python Music File) renames all the music files in a folder to the actual title of the song from its metadata.
-Extremely helpful for organizing a lot of music files downloaded from the internet.
-This program essentially extracts the actual title/album/artist/tracknumber from a song and incorporates it into the actual file name.
+Extremely helpful for organizing a lot of music files downloaded from the internet, which often have obscure file names.
+This program essentially extracts the actual title/album/artist/tracknumber from a song and incorporates it into the actual file/folder name.
 Works by using Mutagen 1.3.1.

 HOW TO USE: